 1 PUBLIC HEARING

 2 Muslims, and Atheists will have an opportunity to

 3 buy in the annexated area?

 4 Right now the historic truth is that you

 5 constantly violate the Fair Housing Act

 6 MR. WELLS: Thirty seconds.

 7 MS. SHAPIRO: by not advertising in any

 8 way for anyone outside of this community to know

 9 what's going on.

 10 The Boards have an obligation.
 I do

 11 question whether Kiryas Joel ever did sign an

 12 oath of office.
 I've asked for copies and I have

 13 not received them.

 14 The Annexation Law makes it very clear

 15 that you can not annex the land to change the

 16 zoning.
 Right now the zoning in KJ is there is

 17 no maximum density, whereas in Monroe it's one

 18 house per one acre.

 19 MR. WELLS: Time is up.

 20 SUPERVISOR DOLES: Ms. Shapiro, thank you

 21 very much.

 22 MR. WELLS: Thank you very much.

 23 I'd like to take a break to give the

 24 Stenographer a break for five minutes.

-25 SUPERVISOR DOLES: Ladies and gentlemen.
+25 SUPERVISOR DOLES: Ladies and gentlemen,

-1 we're going to take a five-minute break so the 2 young lady can -- the transcriber can re-up her 3 4 paper.
+1 2 we're going to take a five-minute break so the 3 young lady can the transcriber can re-up her 4 paper.
 5 (A recess was taken.)
-MR. WELLS: The next speaker is Edward 6 Scarvalone, Randy Clark and then Iris Conques.
-7 SUPERISOR DOLES: Sir, my apology for the 8 delay.
-Obviously we needed to do whatever we 9 had to do regarding the transcriptions.
-So 10 thank you.
-11 12 MR. SCARVALONE: Mr. Supervisor, Mr. Mayor, Board Members, my name is Edward 13 Scarvalone and I'm here tonight on behalf of one 14 of the largest private employers in Orange 15 County, and that is the Kiryas Joel poultry 16 processing plant.
+6 MR. WELLS: The next speaker is Edward 7 Scarvalone, Randy Clark and then Iris Conques.
+8 SUPERISOR DOLES: Sir, my apology for the 9 delay.
+Obviously we needed to do whatever we 10 had to do regarding the transcriptions.
+So 11 thank you.
+12 MR. SCARVALONE: Mr. Supervisor, Mr. 13 Mayor, Board Members, my name is Edward 14 Scarvalone and I'm here tonight on behalf of one 15 of the largest private employers in Orange 16 County, and that is the Kiryas Joel poultry 17 processing plant.
 I'm a lawyer.
-I'm a partner 17 in a firm called Willington, Scarvalone, and it's 18 19 been my pleasure to be working with the owners and operators of KJ poultry for the last four-20 21 and-a-half years.
-SUPERVISOR DOLES: Sir, please bring the 22 microphone closer to you.
+I'm a partner 18 in a firm called Willington, Scarvalone, and it's 19 been my pleasure to be working with the owners 20 and operators of KJ poultry for the last four- 21 and-a-half years.
+22 SUPERVISOR DOLES: Sir, please bring the 23 microphone closer to you.
 Thank you.
-23 kosher poultry plant in New York State.
+24 MR. SCARVALONE: KJ Poultry is the largest kosher poultry plant in New York State.
+We are a privately-owned business located within the Village.
+We provide kosher chicken and kosher turkey to the New York Metro area and beyond.
+We're known for the highest quality kosher product on the market.
+We sell to leading supermarkets, both kosher and non-kosher.